 He does have an endearing side to him.
 He’s more often than not, good humoured and very loving, albeit that he engages with you on his terms.
 When he is being negative and is taking an anti-social path, it takes good humour and a ‘cyclical script’ to be able to bring him round to a more positive frame of mind.
 It can be exhausting to try and convince him to do the thing you want him to do when he has no understanding of how his behaviour affects others.
 Pointing out such a deficit is, again, deemed as a challenge and is counterproductive, usually.

 Now I come to the ‘food’ issue.
 We are none of us, lightweights in this household and food is a comfort when dealing with the stress and anxiety that each new day can bring.
-My son is obsessed with helping himself to any food he wants to eat and doesn’t hold back.
+This is further compounded by the fact that my son is on medication which increases his appetite.
+He is obsessed with helping himself to any food he wants to eat and doesn’t hold back.
 This is on top of the three usual daily meals!